 I begin to lose radio and cellular signal: proof that the extraordinary beauty of Volterra depends much on its position.
-I decide to postpone my visit to the town center to the following spring.
-I park the car close to the ruins of the Roman theater, and start walking towards the Porta Fiorentina- one of the various gates of Volterra’s 12th century walls.
+I decide to postpone my visit to the town center for the following spring.
+I park the car close to the ruins of the Roman theater and start walking towards the Porta Fiorentina- one of the various gates of Volterra’s 12th-century walls.
 My love for food and wine and my curiosity have led me here to the birthplace of the famous white truffle.

 The White Truffle

 Truffles are subterranean mushrooms that grow underground close to certain tree roots.
 They have a symbiotic relationship with the oak tree.
 The most precious is the white truffle, the Tuber Magnatum.
 From Latin Magnatus which means rich, it is known and appreciated all over the world.
 In Tuscany, the most cultivated lands are those around San Miniato and Volterra.

 I have an appointment with a young female truffle hunter.
 I thought this ancient tradition belonged to men, and so I am glad to shake hands with Irene who is dressed in military green, comfortable shoes, but whose polished nails add a touch of feminine charm.
 Irene explains that truffle hunting has to be done properly, in order to preserve its history.
 She is proud of her land and says that in order to become a truffle hunter, one has to pass an exam and obtain a special license.
 Of course, she shows me hers.
 A truffle dog and a small, spade-like tool called a vanghino are the fundamentals for any truffle hunter.